 We don’t want to sound like a high school chemistry tutorial, so let’s simply say that cineole is the eucalyptus’ secret weapon against predators.

 Only the koala bear, ring-tail possum, and a few insects can eat eucalyptus leaves and bark.
 No other creature, including humans, can withstand the high levels of cineole.
 In fact, in high concentrations, it’s toxic.
 That’s why it makes an effective and natural insect repellent.

 Clinical research has proven the anti-bacterial, antiseptic, and anti-fungal properties of cineole.
-Using eucalyptus essential oil in topical wound treatment, skin care, and makes sense.
+Using eucalyptus essential oil in topical wound treatment, skincare, and other disinfecting applications makes sense.